tzwel/breezeid/readme.md

 The characters from the alphabet are then picked by the `modulo` operator.
 There's no modulo bias introduced as the carefully picked alphabet consists of exatly 32 characters.

 ## URL safe
-BreezeID is completely safe to use in URLs.
+Breeze ID is completely safe to use in URLs.
 No need for any encoding, it's built in.

+## Performant
+Breeze ID doesn't make unnecessary calls for entropy to your OS every time you generate an ID.
+Instead, it asks for entropy in big batches only when it needs to.